 (B) Proceed to Switch Hold Removal Step 4 in paragraph (4) below if there is no REP of record; and

-(C) Assign the issue back to the gaining CR.
+(C) Assign the issue back to the Gaining CR.

 (3) Switch Hold Removal Step 3 – Losing CR

-(a) The losing CR shall take the following action within one and a half Business Hours of having been assigned the issue by the TDSP:
+(a) The Losing CR shall take the following action within one and a half Business Hours of having been assigned the issue by the TDSP:

-(i) Review all documentation provided by the gaining CR; and
+(i) Review all documentation provided by the Gaining CR; and

 (ii) Transition the issue as indicated below:

-(A) If the losing CR agrees that gaining CR’s Customer is not associated with the losing CR’s Customer, the losing CR shall select the “Agree” transition within MarkeTrak; or
+(A) If the Losing CR agrees that Gaining CR’s Customer is not associated with the Losing CR’s Customer, the Losing CR shall select the “Agree” transition within MarkeTrak; or

-(B) If the losing CR has information that indicates that the gaining CR’s Customer and the losing CR’s Customer are associated, the losing CR shall choose the “Disagree” transition within MarkeTrak.
-Additionally, the losing CR must state reasons for disagreement and attach documents that support the losing CR’s position.
+(B) If the Losing CR has information that indicates that the Gaining CR’s Customer and the Losing CR’s Customer are associated, the Losing CR shall choose the “Disagree” transition within MarkeTrak.
+Additionally, the Losing CR must state reasons for disagreement and attach documents that support the Losing CR’s position.

-(b) If the losing CR has not chosen the “Agree” or “Disagree” transition within one and a half Business Hours of receipt, therefore remaining responsible Market Participant within the MarkeTrak issue, the losing CR is considered to agree with the gaining CR’s removal of the switch hold request.
+(b) If the Losing CR has not chosen the “Agree” or “Disagree” transition within one and a half Business Hours of receipt, therefore remaining the responsible Market Participant within the MarkeTrak issue, the Losing CR is considered to agree with the Gaining CR’s removal of the switch hold request.

-(i) The gaining CR may use the “Time Limit Exceeded” transition to request a final decision from the TDSP if there is no response from the losing CR by the end of the allotted time.
-The gaining CR shall only use this transition when the losing CR has been responsible Market Participant of the MarkeTrak issue in excess of their allotted time.
-The TDSP will become responsible Market Participant if this transition is used by the gaining CR.
+(i) The Gaining CR may use the “Time Limit Exceeded” transition to request a final decision from the TDSP if there is no response from the Losing CR by the end of the allotted time.
+The Gaining CR shall only use this transition when the Losing CR has been the responsible Market Participant of the MarkeTrak issue in excess of their allotted time.
+The TDSP will become the responsible Market Participant if this transition is used by the Gaining CR.

 (4) Switch Hold Removal Step 4 – TDSP